- Chromosome 18q deletion syndrome

 Tests to diagnose a short philtrum:

-If your health care provider diagnosed a short philtrum, you may want to note that diagnosis in your personal medical record.
+If your provider diagnosed a short philtrum, you may want to note that diagnosis in your personal medical record.

 - Review date: